aml-org/syaml/README.md

 # Features

-- Complete YAML 1.2 processor
+- Complete YAML 1.2 processor.
 - Able to parse all examples from the [specification](http://www.yaml.org/spec/1.2/spec.html)

 ## On development